DaveDevPerry/LoopyLottoMVP/README.md

 <!-- A short snippet describing the license (MIT, Apache etc) -->

 Distributed under the MIT License.
-See [LICENCE.txt](LICENSE.txt) for more information.
+See [LICENSE.txt](LICENSE.txt) for more information.

 <!-- MIT © [Dave Perry]() -->